GED Eligibility and Passing Score

 Kentucky Educational Television's Fast Forward program offers a full course that covers all four GED subjects and individual courses in GED math, language arts, social studies and science.
 Fast Forward evaluates your skill level and helps you create a personal study plan.
 The program offers instructional videos, interactive lessons and animation, sample questions, testing advice and access to the official GED Ready practice test.
 You can learn more about the program at www.ketfastforward.org.

 Study.com also offers GED prep classes that are composed of short, animated video lessons, quizzes to check understanding, and easy-to-use flashcards.
-The course is entirely self-paced, so you can easily fit it into your schedule.
-Further, you can take GED practice tests online to help you feel comfortable on test day.
+The courses are entirely self-paced, so you can easily fit studying into your schedule.

 Several websites offer access to free GED practice tests and follow-up lessons to help you study.
 The following sites provide free resources and study guides for the 2014 version of the GED: